Learn some Earth Day Fun Facts For Kids of all ages! We're sharing the history of the holiday along with other fun trivia questions.

 World Earth Day

-It was 20 years late when environmental leaders got together and went to Denis Hayes once again to organize another campaign to take it international.
+It was 20 years later when environmental leaders got together and went to Denis Hayes once again to organize another campaign to take it international.
 In 1990, Earth Day went global and had over 200 million people in 141 countries involved.

-Today, a billion people participate in earth day events in over 193 countries around the world.
+Today, a billion people participate in Earth Day events in over 193 countries around the world.
 In 2009 the United Nations designated the dates as International Mother Earth Day.
 Americans still call it Earth Day!

-Fun Earth Day Facts
+Earth Day Facts

 - In 1962, Rachel Carson wrote the New York Best Seller Silent Spring which sold over half a million copies.
 She raised awareness about the link between pesticides and pollution and the public's health.
 She is considered one of the influences on the creation of Earth Day.